smahm094/Web-based-Airline-Reservation-System/README.md

 # Airline-Booking-System

-Here I have created a booking system for airline tickets based on the given specs.
+Here I have created a booking system for airline tickets.

 ## Installing
 1. Start MySQL server